stakezone/nmonpolkadot/README.md

 ### New

-More options for logfile management (option 1 or 2 recommended use with Zabbix)
+More options for logfile management (option 1 or 2 recommended for Zabbix)

 ### Issues